Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 The next limiting action you can take is to expand the additional options and limit replacements by file type.
 For example, you only want to do this against markdown files, so add `**/*.md` to this option.

-Finally, review the matches shown below your search and replace options as this is a good place to spot trouble breweing.
+Finally, review the matches listed in the panel as this is a good place to spot trouble breweing.

-:img{src="/img/2022/10/pre-flight-checks.png" alt="Pre-flight checks" loading="lazy"}

 ## Using capture groups in replace